Sign up for Waco Public Radio's newsletter that brings our top stories to your inbox each week.

 “Presumably, when you go to one of those ICE detention centers, that is a preliminary to deportation,” he said.

-Under federal law, even if criminal charges are dropped, civil immigration enforcement can still result in detention.
+Under federal law, even if criminal charges are dropped, civil immigration enforcement can still pursue detention.
 Immigration and Customs Enforcement can hold individuals it believes are in violation of immigration laws, regardless of whether they’ve been convicted of a crime.

 In an emailed statement, an ICE spokesperson said Guerrero is “an illegal alien who has a prior conviction for driving while intoxicated” and that he “violated the terms of his immigration bond by engaging in suspected criminal activity.”

 Guerrero has been working in Waco for over a decade.
+His employers say he is a model employee.
 He has a wife and young kids, and just purchased a home in the area.

-While ICE says it focuses on individuals who pose threats to public safety, advocates argue enforcement has broadened to include people with clean records and strong community ties.
+While ICE says it focuses on individuals who pose threats to public safety, some worry enforcement has broadened to include people with clean records and strong community ties.

-“I do think that people who follow the rules or what they’ve been asked to do are easy targets for enforcement," Pham said.
+“I do think that people who follow the rules or what they’ve been asked to do are easy targets for enforcement," Huyen Pham said.
+She teaches immigration law at Texas A&M University.

 Pham said temporary work authorizations can be revoked at any time, and she worries Guerrero’s case reflects a larger shift.